xxxcrttt/MLDL/interview/SQL.md

 * **Temporary sp**: procedures that are dropped when the session is closed
 * **remote**: created and stored on remote server

+### Recursive Stroed Procedure
+A SP that calls itself until a boundary condition is reached.
+The recursive function helps to deploy the same set of code several times.

 ## Q25. trigger with SQL
 A trigger is a type of sp that runs when a specific event occurs.